-Located approximately 20 miles east of Seattle, and about 450 feet above sea level on the Sammamish Plateau, Sammamish is bordered by Lake Sammamish to the west, Redmond to the north, Issaquah to the south, and the Snoqualmie Valley to the east.
-There are two lakes on the plateau, Pine Lake and Beaver Lake, whose history run deeper than he waters that fill them.
+Located about 20 miles east of Seattle and about 450 feet above sea level, Sammamish is bordered by Lake Sammamish to the west, Redmond to the north, Issaquah to the south, and the Snoqualmie Valley to the east.
+There are two lakes within the boundaries of Sammamish: Pine Lake and Beaver Lake.

-These lands, which would one day be known as the city of Sammamish, were home to Native American tribes long before the first scattered non-Native settlers began making tentative inroads onto the Plateau in the 1870's and 1880's.
+Sammamish was once home to Native American tribes long before the first scattered non-Native settlers began making tentative inroads onto the Plateau in the 1870’s and 1880’s.
+The Snoqualmie name Sammamish is a corruption of two words: “Sqawx,” the Snoqualmie name for Lake Sammamish, and “abs,” a suffix which refers to people of a certain area.

 In the 1890’s, logging was becoming a major industry in this area, and by the 1930’s, most of the area was “logged out.”
 The southern half of the Plateau, particularly the area near Pine Lake, developed more quickly than the northern half.
 By the late 1930s no less than three resorts were operating on Pine Lake and Beaver Lake.